If You’re Only Reaching Out to a Recruiter When you Need a Job, You’re Doing it Wrong

 The last quarter of the year is the perfect time to address hiring needs.

 That may seem counterintuitive, as many companies often use this time enjoying the holidays and planning for the next calendar year.
-However, it’s precisely those reasons — plus a couple more — why the final two months of 2023 is the window to get ahead of the competition for the industry’s top talent.
+However, it’s precisely those reasons — plus a couple more — why the final two months of the year is the window to get ahead of the competition for the industry’s top talent.

 How to Navigate the Decision to Hire an Executive Recruiting Firm